Deepanshu-py/Hr_Employee_Attrition_Analysis/README.md

 Average Salary: 6,503

 ## Key Insights
-Employees in the low-income group (~28.6%) have the highest attrition Employees working overtime (~30.5%) are nearly 3x more likely to leave Poor work-life balance (~19.6%) significantly increases attrition Employees with 0–2 years experience (~27.9%) show the highest attrition Low job satisfaction (~19.7%) strongly correlates with employee exits
+-Employees in the low-income group (~28.6%) have the highest attrition

+-Employees working overtime (~30.5%) are nearly 3x more likely to leave

+-Poor work-life balance (~19.6%) significantly increases attrition

+-Employees with 0–2 years experience (~27.9%) show the highest attrition

+-Low job satisfaction (~19.7%) strongly correlates with employee exits

 ## High-Risk Employee Segments